Malaysia opens 'hatch' for abandoned babies

 Close to 500 babies have been found abandoned since 2005.
 Some were left in Muslim prayer halls, on doorsteps and even in rubbish bins.
 Many are found dead.

 It is thought these children are mainly abandoned by single mothers.
-Having a child out of wedlock is still seen as deeply shameful in this Muslim-majority country, where sex education is mainly focused on abstinence.'The only solution'
+Having a child out of wedlock is still seen as deeply shameful in this Muslim-majority country, where sex education is mainly focused on abstinence.

 The Orphancare office is located in a quiet suburb outside Kuala Lumpur.